defo-project/ech-dev-utils/README.md

 terms of IETF process, but it works and our code uses it.)
 Some of the scripts below depend on that.

-- [mergepems.sh](mergepems.sh) merge the ECHConfigList values from two ECH PEM files
+- [mergepems.sh](mergepems.sh) merges the ECHConfigList values from two ECH PEM files
-- [pem2rr.sh](pem2rr.sh) encode the ECHConfigList from an ECH PEM file into a validly (ascii-hex) encoded HTTPS resource record value
+- [pem2rr.sh](pem2rr.sh) encodes the ECHConfigList from an ECH PEM file into a validly (ascii-hex) encoded HTTPS resource record value
 - [splitechconfiglist.sh](splitechconfiglist.sh) splits the ECHConfigList found
   in a PEM file into constituent parts (if that has more than one ECHConfig) -